-"Now, that you must explain, Herr Spinell!"-Rätin Spatz also desired an explanation.
+"Now, that you must explain, Herr Spinell!"
+Rätin Spatz also desired an explanation.

-"Well . . . if one is an early riser, then it seems to me that one does not really need to get up so early.
+"Well . . . if one is an early riser, then it seems to me that one does not really have to get up so early.
 Conscience, dear lady-conscience is a terrible thing!
-I and my kind spend all our lives battling with it, and we have our hands full trying from time to time to deceive it and to satisfy it in cunning little ways.
-We are useless creatures, I and my kind, and apart from our few good hours we do nothing but chafe ourselves sore and sick against the knowledge of our own uselessness.
+I and my kind spend all our lives grappling with it, and we have our hands full trying to play tricks on it or to make cunning little concessions to it from time to time.
+I and my kind are useless creatures, and except in our few satisfying hours we do nothing but chafe ourselves sore and sick against the knowledge of our own uselessness.
 We hate everything that is useful, we know that it is vulgar and ugly, and we defend this truth fanatically, as one only defends truths that are absolutely necessary to one's existence.
 And nevertheless our bad conscience so gnaws at us that it leaves not one spot on us unscathed.
-In addition, matters are made worse by the whole character of our inner life, by our outlook, our way of workingthey are terribly unwholesome, they undermine us, they exhaust us.
+In addition, matters are made worse by the whole character of our inner life, by our outlook, our way of working-they are terribly unwholesome, they undermine us, they exhaust us.
 And so one has recourse to certain little palliatives, without which it would all be quite unendurable.
-For example, some of us feel the need for a well-conducted outward existence, for a certain hygienic austerity in our habits.
-To get up early, cruelly early; to take a cold bath and a walk out into the snow . . .
-That makes us feel moderately satisfied with ourselves for perhaps an hour or so.
-If I were to act in accordance with my true nature.
-I should lie in bed until well into the afternoon, believe me.
+For example, some of us feel the need for a wellconducted outward existence, for a certain hygienic austerity in our habits.
+We get up early, cruelly early; we take a cold bath and a walk out into the snow . . .
+And this has the effect of making us feel moderately satisfied with ourselves for perhaps an hour or two.
+If I were to act in accordance with my true nature, I should lie in bed until well into the afternoon, believe me.
 My early rising is really hypocrisy."

 "Why, not at all, Herr Spinell!
-I call it self-discipline . . .
+I call it self-denial . . .
 Don't you, Frau Rätin?"
-Rätin Spatz also called it selfdiscipline.
+Rätin Spatz also called it selfdenial.

-"Hypocrisy or self-discipline-whichever word you prefer!
-I have a melancholically honest disposition, and consequently..."
+"Hypocrisy or self-denial-whichever word you prefer!
+I have a melancholically honest disposition, and consequently . . ."

-"That's just it.
-I am sure you are much too melancholic."
+"That is just it.
+I am sure you suffer much too much from melancholy."

-"Yes, dear madam, I am melancholic."
+"Yes, dear madam, I suffer a great deal from melancholy."

-The fine weather continued.
-Everything was bright, hard and clean, windless and frosty; the house and garden, the surrounding countryside and the mountains, lay mantled in dazzling whiteness and pale blue shadows; and over it all stood a vaulted sky of delicate azure and utter purity, in which a myriad of shimmering light particles and dazzling crystals seemed to be dancing.
+The good weather continued.
+Everything was bright, hard and clean, windless and frosty; the house and garden, the surrounding countryside and the mountains, lay mantled in dazzling whiteness and pale blue shadows; and over it all stood a vaulted sky of delicate azure and utter purity, in which a myriad shimmering particles of light and dazzling crystals seemed to be dancing.
 At this period Herr Klöterjahn's wife seemed to be in tolerably good health; she had no fever, scarcely coughed at all, and had not too bad an appetite.
 Often she would sit out on the terrace for hours in the frost and the sun, as her doctor had prescribed.
 She sat in the snow, warmly wrapped in blankets and furs, hopefully breathing in the pure icy air for the benefit of her trachea.
 Sometimes she would see Herr Spinell walking in the garden; he too was warmly dressed and wore fur boots which made his feet look absolutely enormous.
-He walked through the snow with a tentative gait and a careful, prim posture of the arms; when he reached the terrace he would greet her very respectfully and mount the steps to engage her in a little conversation.
+He walked through the snow with a tentative gait and a careful, prim posture of the arms; when he reached the terrace he would greet her very respectfully and mount the steps toward her, and they would exchange a few words.

-"I saw a beautiful woman on my morning walk today ...
-Ah, dear me, how beautiful she was!" he said, leaning his head to one side and spreading out his hands.
+"I saw a beautiful woman on my morning walk today . . .
+Ah, how beautiful she was!" he said, leaning his head to one side and spreading out his hands.